kunhwiko/concepts/Kubernetes/C-components.md

 a) Kube-proxy discovers cluster IPs through DNS or environment variables.
 b) Kube-proxy maintains networking rules (e.g. IP tables) on each node.
 c) Kube-proxy is able to forward traffic via TCP and UDP forwarding.
+d) Kube-proxy is able to load balance requests if there are multiple pod backends.
 ```

 ##### Kubelet